OSIsoft Enterprise UI Framework

 Design for modularity

-I designed a visual language to complement the framework architecture and pair perfectly with the framework's requirements:
+We designed a visual language to complement the framework architecture and pair perfectly with the framework's requirements:

 • Works in both keyboard + mouse and multi-touch environments with minimal adaptation